5 unique safari camps in Botswana perfect for Honeymooners

 Bragging rights: glass bottomed boats and wine cellars

-If you’re looking for remote wilderness luxury, then this is it.
+If you’re looking for remote wilderness and a luxury Botswana safari experience, then this is it.
 Jao Camp lies in the heart of the Okavango Delta surrounded by emerald islands, riverine forests and dramatic floodplains.
 The 150,000 acre concession is one of the most beautiful areas of the Okavango and is perfect for enjoying both water and land excursions.

 The 8 huge canvas tented suites all come with panoramic verandas, outdoor showers and a whole lot of privacy.
 The views out across the water are what Africa is all about, as is the beautiful dining boma for those romantic celestial suppers.
 The camp has a gym if that’s your thing, as well as 2 plunge pools and a spa, but perhaps more importantly, it has its own wine cellar.
 And a hide where adventurous people can sleep out overnight!